five-over-four/gameoflife/README.md

 | ![](https://i.imgur.com/CY5lPSD.gif) | ![woops](https://i.imgur.com/MtR1k8K.gif) |

 ## GIF mode
-Change "gif_mode" to 1 in config.json, and every time you start playing, you will get a new animated .gif file in your extras/gifs directory!
+By pressing 'I' while paused, every time you start playing, you will get a new animated .gif file in your extras/gifs directory!
 Just draw a shape, load an existing board, or randomise it, press play, and once you pause, a new animation awaits.
 The setting "gif_speed" in config.json determines how much time passes (in seconds) between each frame in the final animation.
+Press 'I' again to disable GIF mode.

 ## Config.json
     "default_resolution"      - Determines the size of the window (N x N).